Federal law requires that all persons in J-1 and J-2 status maintain adequate health insurance for the duration of their stay in the United States.

 Options for persons employed by William and Mary

 Insurance options for William and Mary full time employees can be found on the Human Resources website.
-Full time employees must see Human Resources to select and If you are insured under W&M employee health insurance plan, you must still purchase additional medical evacuation and repatriation coverage.
-The Harbour Group is one company that offers this plan for $60 per year.
+Full time employees must see Human Resources to select a plan, and request a letter confirming coverage.
+If you are insured under W&M employee health insurance plan, you must check to make sure it meets the minimum requirements, and must still purchase additional medical evacuation and repatriation coverage.
+Global Travel Plus and International SOS are two companies that offer this coverage.

 Recommended insurance plan for persons not covered by William and Mary Employee Health insurance